MrGallo/classroom-examples/exercises.md

 9. Having understood #7, how would you check if a number is a multiple of 3?
 4?
 Test your hypotheses in the shell.

+## Loops 1
+1. Create a program that will ask the user for a word.
+The program will iterate through the string and print out each character except for the vowels.
+2. Create a list of numbers.
+Create a program that will iterate through the list and print only the numbers greater than 10.
+3. Create a list of numbers.
+Create a program that will iterate through the list and save the highest (maximum) value.
+Print out this value.
+Assume all numbers in the list are greater than 0.
+4. Ask the user for their name.
+Create a program that will loop OVER A RANGE and print each character of their name on seperate lines.
+You will access each character by using the character's index value.
+E.g., char = name[0]

 ## Functions 1

 Create a function: